October 2, 2024

 Potential actions:

-• Reach out to key partners ahead of the election to discuss the potential impacts they are considering and whether coordinated action could be beneficial.
+• Reach out to key partners to discuss the potential impacts they are considering and whether coordinated action could be beneficial.

 • Refresh any stakeholder/relationship mapping that is critical to your work.